Gigi Hadid Strips For Nude Pic With Zayn Malik As Bella Hadid Dares Dominatrix

 — Paynette (@Iam_alone_alway) March 7, 2017

-That led to some discord among Zayn’s fans, with some tweeting with the hashtag “#iHeartWasRigged” and even questioning the existence of the category in which he won.
+That led to some discord among Zayn’s fans, with some tweeting with the hashtag #iHeartWasRigged and even questioning the existence of the category in which he won.

 [Featured Image by Pascal Le Segretain/Getty Images]